BookEPP/BookEPP.github.io/README.md

 ![Buch4](BuchEPP4.png)

-At the moment this book about particle Physics is only available in german.
+At the moment this book about Particle Physics is only available in german.
 The GitHub page for the german book is [BuchEPP.github.io](https://buchepp.github.io) Thereyou find Python Notebooks whith calculations done in the book.